ChildMindInstitute/mindlogger-admin/README.md

     The page will reload if you make edits.\
     You will also see any lint errors in the console.

+- `npm start:checkCycles`

+    The same as `npm start`, but with cycle dependency analysis logging.

 - `npm run build`

     Builds the app for production to the `build` folder.\